New Mexico Practice Tests

 Who Must Take the Knowledge Exam?

-All persons applying for a first-time New Mexico driver license, or those with licenses expired for one year or more, must pass the required knowledge test.
+All persons applying for a first-time New Mexico driver license must pass the knowledge test (and a road test).

-All applicants with out-of-country drivers’ licenses are required to take the written test.
+All applicants with out-of-country drivers’ licenses must also take the written knowledge test.

-Anyone who had the driver’s license suspended or revoked for a year or more must retake the written knowledge test.
-This includes a revocation due to a DWI conviction, unless the driving privilege has been maintained during the revocation period with an Ignition Interlock License.
+Anyone who had the driver’s license suspended or revoked for 5 or 10 years must take the written knowledge test again.
+This includes a revocation due to a DWI conviction, unless the driving privilege was maintained during the revocation period with an Ignition Interlock License.
 If license revocation due to a DWI conviction is less than a year, you don’t need to take the test.

-The knowledge is not required if you have a valid out-of-state driver license and move to New Mexico.
+You don’t have to take the test, if you have a valid out-of-state driver license and move to New Mexico.
 Out-of-state licenses include District of Columbia and all U.S. territories.

 How Many Questions are there on the New Mexico Written Test?

-The official New Mexico written test has 40 questions and you must correctly answer 28 questions (70%).
+The official New Mexico knowledge exam has 40 questions and you must correctly answer 28 questions (70%).

-Tests are based on the information in the New Mexico Driver Manual and administered on computer-based kiosk machines.
+Test questions are from the New Mexico Driver Manual and administered on computer-based kiosk machines.
 You have two hours to complete your test.
-Note: you are typically not allowed to start the test after 3pm to ensure you have sufficient time to complete the test.
+Note: you are typically not allowed to start the test after 3pm.
+This is to make sure you have enough time to complete the test.